 The definition of partner includes those married, in civil partnerships or couples living together as if married or civil partners.

-It’s important to note that the impact of this charge may increase, as based on UK rates of taxation you now also move into higher rate taxation when the HICBC starts.
+It’s important to note that the impact of this charge may increase, as based on UK rates of taxation, it’s also worth noting that the HICBC starts before the adjusted net income of the highest earner moves into higher rate tax.
 So clients may be moving from an effective 20% rate of taxation to a level of taxation much higher than 40%.

 Scottish taxpayers will pay the Scottish rate of income tax (SRIT) on non-savings and non-dividend (NSND) income.
 NSND income includes employment income, profits from self-employment (including sole trades and partnerships), rental profits, and pension income (including the state pension).
 Similarly, from 6 April 2019 Welsh Taxpayers pay the Welsh Rate of Income Tax (CRIT (C for Cymru)) on NSND income.